Jim Jordan: Democrats' subpoena of Hope Hicks just another 'political stunt'

 HOPE HICKS SLAMS 'CHAOS' CREATED BY STEELE DOSSIER IN TESTIMONY BEFORE HOUSE DEMS; WH BLOCKS DOZENS OF QUESTIONS

-She spent nearly eight hours clinging to White House attorney’s demands that she refuse to answer every question about her time in the West Wing.
+She spent nearly eight hours following White House attorneys' demands that she refuse to answer questions about her time in the West Wing.

 Lawyers blocked Hicks more than 150 times in her interview, according to the Democrats who released a 273-page transcript on Thursday.